willianathompson/azure-network-protocols/README.md

 </p>
 <p>
 Then, the NSG rules are relaxed to allow more traffic and observed again in Wireshark to see the changes.
-Finally, the impact of the relaxed rules is assessed by comparing the observed traffic with the previous settings.
+The impact of the relaxed rules is assessed by comparing the observed traffic with the previous settings.

 </p>
 <br />